ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 target.
 The basic idea is that emotional tactics are used to persuade a person into believing that the argument being presented is valid.

-> “Pedrito, eat your broccoli.
+> “Pedro, eat your broccoli.
 Think about all the poor, starving, and homeless children around the
-> world who are unfortunate to even eat three times a day.”
+> world.”

-Pedrito’s parent wants to make him eat the broccoli, by using emotional ploy, instead of providing substantial reasons for Pedrito to eat the broccoli.
+Pedro’s parent wants to make him eat the broccoli, by using emotional ploy, instead of providing substantial reasons for Pedro to eat the broccoli.

 <a name="force"></a> Appeal to force